ritua2/bsswfellowship/mpiio/README.md

 This directory contains sample code for reading and writing in parallel using MPI IO as well as the code and solutions for the exercises.

+The basicmpi directory provides a "hello world" MPI code that can be used to test the platform/software stack availability before running the MPI IO code in the mpiio directory.

 # References
 1. NICS I/O guide:
 https://oit.utk.edu/hpsc/isaac-open/lustre-user-guide/